piyush1104/react-boilerplate-redux/README.md

 This project acts as a boilerplate for react applications using react.

-It has been created using create-react-app, but it also provides you the **watch** options in node scripts.
+It has been created using create-react-app, but it also provides you the **watch** options in node scripts.<br />
 This comes with a limitation - that I had to eject the scripts, which mean you won't get any future update for your build scripts.
 You will have to do them manually.

 ## Steps